Biden defends health care law as high court mulls its fate

 WILMINGTON, Del.
-(AP) — President-elect Joe Biden is championing the Obama administration’s signature health law as it goes before the Supreme Court in a case that could overturn it.
+(AP) — Facing fierce Republican refusal to acknowledge his victory, President-elect Joe Biden was fighting to defend the Obama administration’s signature health care law on Tuesday as he began to confront the crises he will inherit in just 71 days.

-He will deliver a speech on the Affordable Care Act on Tuesday, the same day the high court will hear arguments on its merits.
-It ruled eight years ago to leave the essential components of the law known as Obamacare intact, but is now controlled 6-3 by a conservative majority after President Donald Trump’s appointment of Justice Amy Coney Barrett.
+Biden was scheduled to deliver an afternoon speech on the Affordable Care Act on the same day the Supreme Court hears arguments on its merits.

-The speech reflects the importance Biden is putting on health care as he prepares to take office in January amid the worst pandemic in more than a century.
-He’s launching his transition process this week as the virus surges across the country.
-The U.S. surpassed 10 million cases Monday.
+The high court ruled eight years ago to leave intact the essential components of the law known as “Obamacare,” but President Donald Trump and his Republican allies are arguing to have it overturned.
+If the 6-3 conservative court agrees with the GOP, millions of Americans could lose their health care coverage.

 The suit challenging the health care law was brought in America’s largest conservative state, Texas, and is backed by Trump and top Republicans.
 It asks the Supreme Court to declare the law’s mandate to buy health insurance unconstitutional because Congress had previously repealed the penalties for noncompliance.